sehoonie/sehoonie.github.io/README.md

-My website bruh
-it's just a placeholder no judge pls
+This is just a placeholder website